sebastienblanc/raincatcher-sync/README.md

 ```

-Checkout a full example [here](https://github.com/feedhenry-staff/wfm-workorder/blob/master/lib/angular/sync-service.js)
+Checkout a full example [here](https://github.com/feedhenry-raincatcher/raincatcher-workorder/blob/master/lib/angular/sync-service.js)

 ## Usage in an express backend

 ### Setup

-The server-side component of this WFM module exports a function that takes express and mediator instances as parameters, as in:
+The server-side component of this RainCatcher module exports a function that takes express and mediator instances as parameters, as in:

 ```javascript